top of page

 For most people, the big questions in medicinal cannabis are still:

-• Which cannabinoids are most appropriate, for example THC dominant products versus balanced THC:CBD
+• Which cannabinoids are most appropriate?
+For example, THC-dominant products versus balanced THC:CBD.

 Points to discuss with your prescriber might include:

-• Looking beyond THC percentage, sometimes a moderate THC product with a supportive terpene profile that includes linalool, myrcene and caryophyllene can be more effective and better tolerated than a very high THC product with a thin terpene profile[5,6]
+• Looking beyond THC percentage.
+Sometimes, a moderate THC product with a supportive terpene profile that includes linalool, myrcene, and caryophyllene can be more effective and better tolerated than a very high THC product with a thin terpene profile.

-• Considering route and temperature, if you are using dried flower, a temperature controlled device can help you access terpenes more consistently.
-Our article on terpenes and vaporiser temperature and our guide to using a dry herb vaporiser are good places to start
+• Considering route and temperature.
+If you are using dried flower, a temperature-controlled device can help you access terpenes more consistently.
+Our article on terpenes and vaporiser temperature and our guide to using a dry herb vaporiser are good places to start.

-Pricing, access and next steps in Australia
+Pricing, Access, and Next Steps in Australia

 Cost and access are major practical considerations.
-Legal medicinal cannabis in Australia is often more accessible, and sometimes more affordable, than people expect.
+Legal medicinal cannabis in Australia is often more accessible and sometimes more affordable than people expect.

 If you would like a straightforward overview of how prescribing works, including approvals and what to expect from an appointment, our page on medicinal cannabis online walks through the process.
-Many common questions around driving, licences and workplace drug testing are answered in our FAQ.
+Many common questions around driving, licenses, and workplace drug testing are answered in our FAQ.

 References